lenewsad/IntuneEDU/IntuneEDU/monitor/reports/what-are-reports.md

 ---
 # required metadata

-title: What are reports?  | Intune for Education | Microsoft Docs
+title: What are reports?
+titleSuffix: Intune for Education
 description:
 keywords:
 author: barlanmsft